ulzha/spive/docs/SCRATCHPAD.md

 There are only two kinds of errors - hardware breaking, and bugs (programmer logic lapses, code reaching illegal/unanticipated state).

-There is only one kind of warning - timeout/setback.
+There is only one kind of warning - stall.
-(We don't stop on warnings, we retry forever)
-(Oops, what's OpaqueException then.
-Two kinds of warnings, timeout/overdue and gossip/mayday call?)
+(We don't stop on timeouts/setbacks/intermittent failures, we retry forever) (Oops, what's OpaqueException then.
+Two kinds of warnings, stall and gossip/mayday call?)
 (Low level errors which are handled by retrying are not even errors.
 A series of them turns into a warning when retried for a certain amount of time.)

 Quasi-durable execution?
 Is this structured scalability?
 (By analogy to structured concurrency)